Juventus, Real Madrid or PSG: Can anyone actually afford to sign Pogba? | Goal.com

 If a return to Juventus is off the table, then Real Madrid would seem the next most likely option.

-Pogba has openly spoken about his desire to move to Santiago Bernabeu and play under Zinedine Zidane, but the financial implications make any transfer, either in January or this summer, unlikely.
+Pogba has openly spoken about his desire to move to Santiago Bernabeu and play under Zinedine Zidane, but the financial implications make any transfer, either in January or next summer, unlikely.

 Then there is PSG and Barcelona.
 The Parisians are focusing on extending contracts for Kylian Mbappe and Neymar, and due to the economic ramifications of the pandemic a lucrative deal for yet another star player is thought to be difficult.